jadecobra/python_tdd_exercises/source/truth_table/projects/microwave.rst

   this is what happens when the ``microwave`` :ref:`function<what is a function?>` is called

-  - it returns :red:`'OFF'` if the door is :green:`open` or if the start button is :red:`NOT pushed`, this means
+  - it returns :red:`'OFF'` if the door is :green:`open` OR if the start button is :red:`NOT pushed`, this means

     * it returns :red:`'OFF'` if the door is :green:`open`
     * it returns :red:`'OFF'` if the start button is :red:`NOT pushed`